-You control, we process: Once you’ve found your chosen contact on LinkedIn, our browser extension allows salespeople to export LinkedIn contacts directly into their CRM, including important information such as their name, company, job title, phone number, and of course, email address.
-There’s a full, two-way sync of LinkedIn contact info, status, conversations, tasks, notes, activity, and ownership of the lead, ensuring nothing gets lost along the way.
+In other words, you control, we process: Once you’ve found your chosen contact on LinkedIn, our browser extension allows salespeople to export LinkedIn contacts directly into their CRM, including important information such as their name, company, job title, phone number, and of course, email address.
+There’s a full, two-way sync of LinkedIn contact info, status, conversations, tasks, notes, activity, and ownership of the lead, ensuring that nothing gets lost along the way.

-Here’s how Leadjet can help manage your prospect list while complying with GDPR (Contact Auto-Update feature coming soon on Leadjet!)
+Here’s how Leadjet can help manage your prospect list while complying with GDPR (Contact Update feature coming soon on Leadjet!)

 Remember, your list of prospects and their data is only relevant and useful if it’s accurate.
 According to Salesforce data, 70% of data in your CRM can go stale each year.
 And maintaining that data can be a lot of work, especially for data controllers.
 But you should be able to leave that to your data processor.
 Remember, it’s often quality, not quantity, that matters when contacting prospects and moving them down the sales pipeline.
 If two-thirds of your data is unusable — what’s the point of having a million contacts?

 For example, here at Leadjet, we keep up with the data so you don’t have to, ensuring retention and responsiveness from your prospects.
-Leadjet captures these changes in real time, updating your CRM with new information as your prospects change jobs, titles, roles, companies, email addresses, and more.
-The contact auto-update feature does this automatically and even notifies you when any changes are made.
-Do note that as you are the data controller and to adhere to GDPR rules, Leadjet would still need you to click “Update CRM” after you receive the notification.
-But your prospect list will stay up-to-date and accurate thanks to Leadjet —and you won’t have to do any additional work to keep it that way.
+Leadjet captures changes in real time and notifies you when your prospects change jobs, titles, roles, companies, email addresses, and more.
+Because you are the data controller, Leadjet needs you to click “Update CRM” after you receive the notification to adhere to GDPR guidelines, but your prospect list will stay up-to-date and accurate thanks to Leadjet — and you won’t have to do any additional work to keep it that way.
 New changes are displayed in your dashboard to keep track of everything and provide you with actionable insights for timely outreach.

 And if you’re wondering how long you can safely keep prospects’ data in accordance with GDPR, don’t worry.
-The rules don’t specify actual retention periods when it comes to personal data.
+The rules don’t specify actual retention periods when it comes to personal data unless your prospect has requested to have their data erased or opted-out of future communications.
 Assuming you’re using it for the necessary purposes for which it was processed, you can keep the data indefinitely — and Leadjet will ensure it’s updated.

 Contacting prospects in accordance with GDPR

-Now that we’ve ensured your data is properly organized, managed, and processed, as well as explaining that you should only be emailing prospects that have legitimate business interests and that opt-in (for more on opt-in/opt-out and how this applies to different countries, make sure to read our article here), the next step is contacting your prospects.
+Now that we’ve ensured your data is properly organized, managed, and processed, as well as explaining that you should only be emailing prospects with legitimate business purpose and who opt-in (for more on opt-in/opt-out and how this applies to different countries, make sure to read our article here), the next step is contacting your prospects.